Aryan-1-6/Transformer-Architechture/README.md

 # 🚀 Transformer Architecture

-This repository contains a modular implementation of a **Transformer model built entirely from scratch using NumPy**, without using PyTorch or TensorFlow.
+This repository contains a modular implementation of a **Transformer model built entirely from scratch using NumPy leveraging OOPs concepts**, without using PyTorch or TensorFlow.
 It also includes training notebooks, Word2Vec-based embeddings, and utilities for low-level neuron analysis and debugging.

 ## 🔶 Components Overview